 Legislation has been introduced in the 110th Congress that would alter the amount of, or eligibility for, the pension benefits.
 H.R.
 1272 (sponsored by Representative Shelley Berkley) would increase the maximum annual pension benefit amount.
 H.R.
 1900 (sponsored by Representative Nick Rahall) would expand eligibility for the pension benefit to veterans who received an expeditionary medal during a period of service that was not a period of war.
 H.R.
 1901 (sponsored by Representative Nick Rahall) would expand eligibility for the pension benefit to veterans who served during specific periods of time in the Republic of Korea, Lebanon, Granada, or Panama.
+The House Committee on Veterans' Affairs's Subcommittee on Disability Assistance and Memorial Affairs held a hearing on H.R.
+1900 and H.R.
+1901 on July 31, 2007.
 S. 2025 (sponsored by Senator Daniel Akaka) would provide an additional monthly pension amount for veterans 65 or older who are eligible for the pension benefit because of age and are also permanently and totally disabled, or who are housebound due to disabilities but do not qualify for aid and attendance.
 S. 1315 (sponsored by Senator Daniel Akaka) would clarify that a veteran who qualifies for the pension benefit based on age is not eligible for an additional payment because the veteran is housebound or requires aid and attendance.
-S. 1315 was reported by the Senate Committee on Veterans' Affairs on August 29, 2007.
+S. 1315, which was reported by the Senate Committee on Veterans' Affairs (S.Rept.
+110-148) on August 29, 2007, was passed by the Senate on a 96-1 vote on April 24, 2008.